Grantee Directory

 Partnership with Children

-To provide comprehensive, results-oriented supports and services to young people across Partnership with Children’s network of NYC public schools so that students and have the mental health and academic supports necessary
+To provide comprehensive mental health and academic services to young people across Partnership with Children’s network of New York City public schools to prepare them for high school graduation and postsecondary success.

 Per Scholas